 If you come the night before your visit, check into La Mare aux Oiseaux.

 It’s a charming inn that’s only a 10 minute walk from the Monet site.
 It also boasts a Michelin-starred restaurant, Le Jardin des Plumes, perfect for dinner.

-Practical Information and Tips for Visiting Monet’s House and Gardens in Giverny
+Practical Guide for Visiting Monet’s House and Gardens in Giverny